pmahnke/mahnke-cocktails/recipe_processed/philly_fish_house_punch.md

 stars: 0
 base_spirits: "Cognac, Jamaican Rum, Apple Brandy, Peach Liqueur"
 youtube: "cJhKGTM3z20"
+description: "A potent and historic classic American punch recipe that combines a rich blend of cognac, Jamaican rum, apple brandy, and peach liqueur."
 excerpt: |
   The Philadelphia Fish House Punch is a classic punch recipe that has been enjoyed for centuries.
 It's a rich and complex drink with a balance of sweetness, acidity, and spirit.
 ---